Fin Macleod, now head of security on a

 "the

-second novel in May's Isle of Lewis trilogy is as
+novel in May's Isle of Lewis trilogy is as good as

-only a good mystery, but also a moving and
+a good mystery, but also a moving and evocative

-the unforgiving weather is matched only by the
+where the unforgiving weather is matched only by

 Guardian